nhs-bnssg-analytics/ExploreR/README.md

 # ExploreR
-Repository for the PHM ExploreR's NHS-R workshop Contains files to run the ExploreR, and the presentations used.
+Repository for the PHM ExploreR.
+Contains folder with NHS-R workshop files (used to run the ExploreR), and the presentations used.